In observance of Memorial Day, County offices will be closed Monday, May 30. For online services, visit our web page.

 If you live within a municipality (Parker, Castle Rock, Lone Tree) please contact their Building Department about requesting an ILC.

-Entities who need access to Douglas County’s records for business purposes have several options:
+Entities who need access to Douglas County’s records for business purposes have the following option:

 Escrow Account – If a business would like to open an escrow account to use for copies or recording documents, they may do so by sending in a letter on company letterhead.
 Individuals allowed to charge copies must be identified.
 A minimum deposit of $100 is required.